pedrokehl/starter-nodejs-rest/README.md

     # Install NPM dependencies
     npm install

-    # Then simply start your app
+    # Start your mongoDB and then simply start your app
     node server